Celeborn2BeAlive/beam-ve33-contracts/_beam-ve33-roadmap.md

     - Implemented simple tests for BeamToken contract
     - Rename RewardsDistributorV2 to RebaseDistributor for clarity
       - In Minter rename state variable to match
+    - Add Proxy suffix to ignition deployed contracts that are proxies, for clarity

 - 2025-08-05